 Online Income Report

-Here’s how my online business performed in 2018:
+It’s been a good year for me.
+Here’s an insight into how my online business performed in 2018:

 In 2018, I earned a total of $107,312 USD solely online ($535,352 all-time total).